Devilhar/factorio-cargo-drones/README.md

 - Requester Moorings: To request items, input signals of the items and their count
 - Refueler Moorings: Refueler moorings are always active, so make sure that they have fuel available or Cargo Drones will get stuck waiting there as they will not leave until fully refueled

-When a Cargo Drone is waiting at a mooring, you can insert and extract items by inserting into/out of the mooring
+When a Cargo Drone is waiting at a mooring, you can insert and extract items by inserting into/out of the mooring.

-You can find an example setup and Blueprint book cheat sheet [here](example-setup.md)
+- You can find an example setup and Blueprint book cheat sheet [here](docs/example-setup.md)

-### Limit Cargo drones per mooring
-You can set a limit of incoming Cargo drones to any mooring by setting it in its menu or by sending the mooring a signal.

-For Signals:
-- Any value greater than 0 will set the limit to that value
-- Any value less than or equal to 0 will stop new Cargo drones from heading towards it

-Note that Cargo drones already tasked with going to a mooring will not stop or change task if the mooring is now above its limit.

-### Mooring priority
-You can set any mooring's priority to a number between 0 and 255 (inclusive) by setting it in its menu or by sending the mooring a signal.
-Moorings with a higher priority signal will be targeted first by Cargo drones.

-For Signals:
-- The value will be clamped between 0 and 255

-Note that Cargo drones already tasked with going to a mooring will not change target if there's a new mooring with higher priority.

-### Mooring inventory targeting
-You can set which inventory each tile of the mooring should target.
-This is primarily intended for removing burnt results, but can be used to refuel Cargo drones at any mooring.

-Limitation:
-- Mirroring moorings when pasting them will not mirror the inventory targets inside the mooring.
-But it is possible to mirror them once they have been placed.
+- For more in-depth explanations go to the [usage](docs/usage.md) section

+## Want you name in the mod?
+Moorings and Depots have a list of default names.
+If you want your name in it, simply leave a comment on [this thread](https://mods.factorio.com/mod/cargo-drone/discussion/69cffa6b1ac576ba3a8cc2bb) or submit it in [this Google forms](https://docs.google.com/forms/d/e/1FAIpQLScxgUvPshNqgkHA6LmNkEkS_W-_6UsW4ZvHqafAvMTLcefAzg/viewform?usp=header).

 ### Special thanks
 Thank you to KeithFromCanada for feedback and help